Canteen43/inception/README.md

 # Inception

-⚠️ **Warning: This project is still under construction and might not run.**

 A Docker and Docker Compose project that sets up a complete web infrastructure with NGINX, WordPress, and MariaDB services running in separate containers within a custom network.

 ## Overview